babayanartur/tourisk/README.md

 When people become curious, they walk farther, explore deeper, notice more, and create stories worth remembering.

-We're building Tourisk to bring that feeling back.
+We're building Tourisk to make everyday life feel worth exploring again.
 ---

 ### Our Principles

-- Curiosity over addiction.
+• Curiosity over addiction.
-- Reputation can't be bought.
+• Reputation can't be bought.
-- The real world is the map.
+• The real world is the map.
+• Wonder is earned.
-- Every step should matter.
+• Every step should matter.
-- Every discovery should feel earned.

 ---

+See you somewhere in the real world.

+— Artur

-Building from Armenia 🇦🇲
+**Building from Armenia 🇦🇲**